 HaloSan In The Drinking Water Of The City Of Denmark, South Carolina

 For many years, HaloSan was used to disinfect the Cox Mill Well.
-Now, concerns are arising whether or not the chemical was safe to use as a cleaning agent.
+However, concerns arise about whether the chemical is safe to use as a cleaning agent.

 The DHEC’s websites provide that the product has been approved.
 However, in early 2018, it was discovered that the chemical was not registered or approved by the Environmental Protection Agency (EPA).

-The city has stopped using HaloSan, and it has also shut down the Cox Mill well.
-However, people still lack trust in the quality of water in Denmark.
+The city has stopped using HaloSan and shut down the Cox Mill well.
+However, people still do not trust the quality of Denmark's water.

-For one, Denmark Cares believes that although the chemical has been taken down, they don’t think that the water is safe.
-Questions still linger as to how the DHEC has approved the chemical in the first place.
+For one, Denmark Cares believes the water is unsafe, even though the chemical has been removed.
+Questions remain about how the DHEC approved the chemical in the first place.

-In April 2018, DHEC and the researchers from the University of South Carolina conducted a study on the chemicals present in the drinking water of Denmark.
-They have found out 25 different things, including manganese, lead, and iron.
-Somehow, the amount of these chemicals exceed the EPA’s limit.
+In April 2018, DHEC and researchers from the University of South Carolina studied the chemicals in Denmark's drinking water.
+They have found 25 different things, including manganese, lead, and iron.
+Somehow, the amount of these chemicals exceeds the EPA’s limit.

 Denmark Public Water System